pronovic/vplan/README.md

 ```

 At this point, the systemd service should be running, and the command
 line client should be operable.
-Check this by showing the current account:
+First, you can check connectivity:

 ```
-$ vplan account show
+$ vplan check
-Account does not exist
+API is healthy, versions: package='0.1.0' api='1.0.0'
 ```

-This is an expected message, because you haven't yet configured your account.
+The version will vary from what is shown above, but the result should look
-If you get any other errors, check that you installed the software as described
+similar.
+If you get any errors, check that you installed the software as
-above.
+described above.

 ## Setting Up Your Account